 Vintage photos of:

 June 1943.
 "Turkey Pond, near Concord, New Hampshire.
-Women workers employed by U.S. Department of Agriculture timber salvage sawmill.
-Ruth DeRoche and Norma Webber, 18-year-old 'pit-women,' relaxing after lunch."
-Photo by John Collier for the Office of War Information.
+Women workers employed by a Department of Agriculture timber salvage sawmill.
+18-year-old 'pit-woman' Norma Webber [last seen here] agrees with her sister that sawmill work is harder than working in a laundry, but it isn't so tedious, and is easier on the nerves."
+Photo by John Collier, Office of War Information.
 View full size.